gpgreen/atmo-monitor/README.md

 # atmo-monitor

 KiCad design for a atmospheric measurement board.
 The MCU is a stm32f103 Series.
 There are 2 main sensors.
-One is the PMS 2007, which measures particulates, ie PM2.5.
-The other sensor is a BMS 680, which measures temperature, pressure, and organic compounds.
+One is the PMS2007, which measures particulates, ie PM2.5.
+The other sensor is a BME680, which measures temperature, pressure, and organic compounds.
 The measurements are output on an E-Ink tri-color display.